 BODMIN MOOR POETRY FESTIVAL

-Then, in late September, we will hold a wonderful full weekend, around the loose theme of ‘Walls/Barriers’ to mark 30 years since the fall of the Berlin wall.
+OUR SEPTEMBER FESTIVAL will be a wonderful full weekend, around the loose theme of ‘Walls/Barriers’, to mark 30 years since the fall of the Berlin wall.
 As with our previous festivals, we’ll be celebrating poetry across generations, with an exciting line-up of emerging poets and artists, as well as some well-known greats.
-We look forward to sharing them with you!

 Ann Gray and David Woolley